 When I walk alongside men and women in individual therapy, my hope is that they find the space, freedom and support to say what needs to be said, release what needs to be expressed, and discover what needs to be found.

 Have you ever noticed that you find yourself in the same rut over and over again?
 Almost like a never-ending cycle of making New Year's resolutions yet not

 being able to fully follow through with them?
 I believe that there are good reasons why we get stuck in the same unhealthy patterns, toxic relationships or self-destructive

 I believe we get stuck in familiar (but not fulfilling) patterns because of emotional wounds and core needs.
 When I work with individuals, I am committed to a

 model of therapy called Emotionally Focused Therapy, because this model:

 When I begin working with individuals, I like to spend a few sessions getting to know you.

-Finally, I will share where we go from here.
-I will share my thoughts
+Finally, I will share my ideas about where we can go from here.
+I will share my thoughts and reflections

 These are some of the reasons why people reach out to me for individual therapy: